aashka-trivedi/nombank-support-identification/README.md

 3. Next word (upto 2 word) Related Features: next_word, next_POS, next_BIO, next_2_word, next_2_POS, next_2_BIO
 4. Distance from predicated: pred_forward_distance (forward distance from predicate), pred_backward_distance (backward distance from predicate)
 5. If all the arguments is known then we also include argument related features: Argument related features (argx can be arg0,arg1,arg2,arg3,arg4): is_argx, argx_forward_distance (forward distance from argx), argx_backward_distance (backward distance from argx)
+6. Transparent noun related features: is_transparent_noun, 3_before_transparent (if word occurs within a window of three words before a transparent noun), 2_before_transparent, 1_before_transparent, 1_after_transparent, 2_after_transparent, 3_after_transparent (if word occurs within a window of three words after a transparent noun)

 Labels: for training data, the labels are "SUPPORT" or None